jwiggenhorn/personal-website/README.md

 This is a personal project to create an interactive portfolio using React and Typescript.
-I plan to add features over time including a "message board" using GraphQL and MongoDB and other fun easter eggs.
+I plan to add features over time including a "message board" using GraphQL and MongoDB as well as other fun easter eggs.